AlexSischin/MovieRecommender/report/REPORT.md

 From the learning curves we see that the variance problem has gone.

-Distribution chart shows that _m3_ gives outputs between 1 and 6, which is a **bug**.
-We will fix it in the next iteration, but it won't improve performance much.

 What's more interesting, is that there's a mismatch between prediction and target distributions.
 Prediction distributions are smooth, while target distribution is ragged.
 Let's plot the distribution of targets only to have a clearer picture.